rosarz/Roulette/README.md

 # :game_die: Roulette Game
 Classic roulette game based on SFML engine

+Update 0.8 / 22.06
++ added option to bet different numbers and combinations
++ blocked multi-betting the same numbers over and over

 Update 0.7 / 08.06
 + added wheel to display
 + added whole function to set numbers and rectangle shapes to make a roulette table, also it highlights which number are choosen